 St. Gem, Gustavus, Papers, 1901-1904, (C1642)

-Speeches, essays, and songs about the St. Gem family, Ste.
+The papers of Gustavus St. Gem contain speeches, essays, and songs about the St. Gem family, Ste.
 Genevieve, MO, and the Louisiana Territory.
-Settlement of Missouri, Kaskaskia, IL, Louisiana Purchase, pioneer conditions, and holiday celebrations.
+Subjects include settlement of Missouri, Kaskaskia, IL, Louisiana Purchase, pioneer conditions, and holiday celebrations.

 Standley Family, Papers, 1852, 1996, (C3432)

-Letter from James Standley, Carrollton, MO, to his son, Milton in Sacramento, CA, 1852.
+The papers contain a letter from James Standley, Carrollton, Missouri, to his son, Milton in Sacramento, California, 1852.
 Also a transcription of the letter, a genealogy of James Standley, and other miscellaneous records of James Standley transcribed by Anne Standley Brunt.

 Standley, William, Papers, 1852-1853, (C2717)